Let's be positive about male body image!

 How do you feel when you look in the mirror?

 If you don't feel very confident or at least positive, that's something that needs changing.

 Everyone has insecurities and issues with their body image from time to time, both girls and guys.
-A big problem surrounding body image is the stigma around male body image meaning that guys are less likely to talk about their problems than girls.
+A big problem surrounding body image is the stigma around male body image, some guys may find it more difficult to talk about their problems in comparison to females.

 If you've ever felt negative about your body image, uncomfortable and/or insecure, you're not alone!
 It's completely normal to have periods like this BUT if you find that it has a long-term impact on your mental health, that is when you need to do something to improve it.